cactuzhead/Advanced-Progress-Bars/index.md

 In the image below, you'll see another example showcasing how this works with the maximum of 5 colors and the marks toggle enabled for clearer definition.

-As the percentage progresses, the entire bar will change to the color you've set for each of the 5 color settings, updating every 20% increment.
+As the percentage increases, the entire bar will change to the color you've set for each of the 5 color settings, updating every 20% increment.

 ![Colors](/docs/assets/Obsidian Advanced Progress Bars - Settings - Colors.png)

 When your progress bar reaches 100%, it will change to the color specified in the `Completed Color` setting.
-In this example, you'll also see the `COMPLETED` text, which has been set using the text settings mentioned earlier.
+In this example, you'll also see the `COMPLETED` text, which has been set using the text settings mentioned earlier.<br>

-Note that your `Title` will not change once set - the titles in the above image where only manually changed to better explain what was happening.
+**Note:** that your `Title` will not change once set - the titles in the above image where only manually changed to better explain what was happening.

 ### Completed Color
 This color is what the progress bar will be when it has reached 100%.
-You can see in the image above, that the bottom progress bar is set to the default light blue-grey.
+You can see in the image above, that the bottom completed progress bar is set to the default light blue-grey.

 ### Bar Background Color
-This is the color that the remaining par of the progress bar will be.
+This is the color for the remaining portion of the progress bar.
 In this example it is a mid blue-grey color.

 ![Advanced Progress Bars](/docs/assets/Obsidian Advanced Progress Bars - Bar Diagram.png)